ojasvsingh71/Web-Notes/react-3.md

 ```
 ---

->In summary, useEffect is for handling side effects, useMemo is for memoizing values, and useCallback is for memoizing callback functions.
+>📚In summary, useEffect is for handling side effects, useMemo is for memoizing values, and useCallback is for memoizing callback functions.
 Each serves a different purpose in optimizing and managing the behavior of React components.

 ---

-## Significance of Returning a Component from useEffect
+## ⏮️ Significance of Returning a Component from useEffect

 In the provided code snippet, the we utilize the useEffect hook along with the setInterval function to toggle the state of the render variable every 5 seconds.
 This, in turn, controls the rendering of the MyComponent or an empty div based on the value of render.
 Let's break down the significance of returning a component from useEffect: